wendywtchang/NLP-projects/deep_learning/README.md

 # Deep learning in slot filling task:
 > This is a project of building a neural network model to assign important sentence segments into correct category and BIO tags.

-> Dataset: AI assistant commands, e.g. `Book an Italien restaurant nearby.`
+> Dataset: AI assistant commands, e.g. `Book an Italien restaurant nearby`.
 > Goal: Predict 7 categories for each command and recognize BIO tagset.